Bdiaz10/Ecommerce/README.md

 3. Run docker
    > docker run -p 3001:3001 <app_name>

-Application should now be available on port 3001
+Application will now be available on port 3001